ConnectFirst

 Key Takeaways

-• A text within 60 seconds of a missed call keeps the lead alive when you physically can't answer live
+• A text within 60 seconds of a missed call gives you a shot at the job even when you can't pick up.

 Want to see it in action?